“I applied for a year in Barcelona, three academic terms with ALBA and prepared for the most amazing year of my life.“

 Studying abroad never seemed like an option to me.
 It was always just another part of my plan.
 I was curious about the world and what it had to offer me, and I knew that attending school somewhere was the perfect excuse to get to know local culture and go outside of my comfort zone in a way that a one week vacation to another country just can’t provide.

-When the time had come to choose a program and decide on the duration of my stay, my advisers told me three terms abroad wasn’t the best option based on how many credits I still needed to fulfill.
-I figured they knew best, and accepted that one to two terms was all I could manage.
+When the time had come to choose a study abroad program and decide on the duration of my stay, my advisers told me three terms abroad wasn’t the best option based on how many credits I still needed to fulfill.
+I figured they knew best and accepted that one to two terms was all I could manage.

 Adjusting and Relaxing